foorilla/allinfosecnews_sources/README.md

 - [The Hacker News](https://thehackernews.com/) - Most trusted, widely-read independent cybersecurity news source for everyone; supported by hackers and IT professionals — Send TIPs to admin@thehackernews.com (RSS feed: https://feeds.feedburner.com/TheHackersNews)

+- [The Information](https://www.theinformation.com) - The Information has a simple mission: deliver important, deeply reported stories about the technology business you won’t find elsewhere.
+Many … (RSS feed: https://www.theinformation.com/feed)

 - [The Last Watchdog](https://www.lastwatchdog.com) - on Internet security by Byron Acohido (RSS feed: https://www.lastwatchdog.com/feed/)

 - [The New Stack](https://thenewstack.io/) - The New Stack is a media platform for the people who build and manage software the world relies on.
 We … (RSS feed: https://thenewstack.io/feed)